 A written certification that a larger unit is necessary must be obtained from a qualified, licensed Health professional.
-An applicant or participant will submit Part I - of the Request for a Reasonable Accommodation form and Part II - Verification of Need for Reasonable Accommodation form will be sent to the Care Provider by the PHA.
+An applicant or participant will submit Part 1 -of the Request for a Reasonable Accommodation from and Part II - Verification of Need for Reasonable Accommodation form will be sent to the Care Provider by the HACB.